CAHN's Executive Team

 Administrative Consultant

 Emma has been supporting CAHNs executive team since 2022.
-With a diploma in Marketing Management; Emma specializes in member communications and marketing.
+With a diploma in Marketing Management, Emma specializes in member conference planning, communications and marketing.
 In her free time, Emma enjoys many outdoor activities like backpacking, hiking, and kayaking.